"

 Basics of the Process

-Similar to the arc welding processes you will have a power source, torch, shielding gas and ground.
-The electric arc and shielding gasses are constricted through an orifice creating a plasma that can range from 18,000 degrees F to 40,000 degrees F. This flow of gasses will shape the arc/plasma and blow the molten metal away leaving a clean cut edge with minimum dross.
+Similar to the arc welding processes, PAC involves the use of a power source, torch, shielding gas, and ground.
+The electric arc and shielding gasses are constricted through an orifice to create a plasma that can range in temperature from 18,000 degrees Fahrenheit to 40,000 degrees Fahrenheit.
+This flow of gasses shape the arc/plasma and blow away the molten metal, leaving a clean-cut edge with minimum dross.

-This is highly effective at cutting any electrically conductive metals.
-The most common being carbon steel, stainless steels and aluminum.
-Plasma Arc Cutting is one of the fastest ways to cut materials between ¼” and 2“ thick.
-A lower end plasma cutter will cut up to 11/16” the higher end models can cut up to 2”.
-Industrial high amperage machines have the ability to cut upward of 6” material.
+This process is highly effective at cutting electrically conductive metals, the most common one being carbon steel, stainless steel, and aluminum.
+PAC is one of the fastest ways to cut materials between 0.25 inches and 2 inches thick.
+A lower-end plasma cutter can cut up to 0.6875 inches while the higher end models can cut up to 2 inches.
+Industrial-grade high-amperage machines have the ability to cut upward of 6 inches of material.

-A plasma arc cutter is also capable of piercing, gouging and beveling pipe or plate.
+A PAC machine is also capable of piercing, gouging, and beveling pipe or plate.

 Advantages of PAC include:

-• High cut speeds and good cut quality
+• Fast cut speeds and good cut quality

 • Little to no prep work